Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The contribution of EELGs to cosmic reionization

 Overall, although some EELGs appear to exhibit high \flya~and \flyc, not all are likely to be strong leakers.
-Only 9\% of the sample shows \flya~and \flyc\,>10\%.
+Only {16}\% of the sample {at $z<7$} shows \flya~and \flyc\,>{5}\%.
 This is supported by the absence of \lya~emission in several cases and the fact that the median inferred \flyc~is not particularly elevated.
-Coupled with the fact that the EELGs show moderately elevated \xiion~values, this highlights the need for a proper estimation of their contribution to the UV luminosity function to assess their role in cosmic reionization.
+Coupled with the fact that the EELGs show moderately elevated \xiion~values, {this highlights the need for a proper estimation of their fractional contribution to the cosmic reionization.}